mdeguzis/SteamOS-Tools/README.md

 # Wiki and FAQ

 Please refer to the [wiki](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki), located to your right in this repository for all supplemental information and instructions.
-A direct link to the FAQ is [here](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/FAQ)
+A direct link to the FAQ is [here](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/FAQ).
+Information for installations, as well as much more, is located within.
+If there is a page missing, or information you wish me to add, please let me know via an issues ticket.

 # Hosted packages